Boomboozled/Unity-Prototype/README.md

 # Unity-Prototype

+STILL IN PROGRESS ON MAKING THIS PROJECT MORE PRESENTABLE TO PUBLIC

 This is a Unity Project I made that prototyped some game mechanics and AI without the use of Navmeshes.